-If we dig deeper, we will find that the same rules work both for strings and complex objects.
+If we dig a bit deeper, we will find that the same rules work both for strings and complex objects.
 It’s excellent when the system detects an object that matches user query, but most often it can’t.
 In this situation, the engine scores the existing records and ranks them.

-Machine learning can significantly improve this process – it can analyze not only user input but also score data that has similar attributes to the requested object.
+Machine learning can significantly improve this process – it can analyze not only user input, but also score data that has similar attributes to the requested object.
 You can also use machine learning directly.
 It will provide a search system with an ability to learn the most relevant searches and improve continuously without being manually programmed.

-The fourth step of the search engine development is the SERP setup.
+The fourth step of the intelligent search engine development is the SERP setup.
 SERP stands for search engine results page – it is a page generated by a search engine, where all relevant results are displayed.

 When a search engine finds several relevant results, it should put them in the right order to satisfy the user.
 The results are placed in the correct order because of attribute scoring.
 Every object found by a search engine has a set of attributes or parameters that describe the specific entry.